canonical/observability/decision-records/2025-08-20--otelcollector-component-identifiers.md

 1. Likely protects against (user error if not) overwriting a pipeline component from dynamic relations.
 Also protects against custom processors config.
 The ability to [define custom processors](https://charmhub.io/opentelemetry-collector-k8s/configurations?channel=2/edge#processors) is a relevant example (as well as [this issue](https://github.com/canonical/opentelemetry-collector-k8s-operator/issues/117)) for identifying otelcol's private processors with `/_self`.
 2. The `COMPONENT/ENDPOINT-REL_ID` format gives enough context about the source and provides namespace safety
 3. Same as `2.`
 4. This is only useful if someone is handed a config file without any context, e.g. the file name `/etc/otelcol/config.d/otelcol_0.yaml`, or using `jssh otelcol/0` provides unit context.
 You could also infer from relation ids.
+It adds config file clutter for little gain.
 5. This limits the ability for a single otelcol to do everything that the upstream otelcol can do, e.g. having multiple pipelines per telemetry (`metrics`, `logs`, etc.) type.
 However, we support [tiering or chaining otelcol](https://documentation.ubuntu.com/observability/how-to/tiered-otelcols/) which scopes each otelcol to a specific function rather than having a monolith.
 This also eleviates the problem defined in `2.
 One pipeline per relation pair` where we need to define a pipeline WHEN we define a pipeline component due to the `add_component` method's coupling to pipelines.
 IFF we say that ALL `metrics`-category components are added to the `metrics` pipeline, then there is no mapping of component to pipelines.